-Course Format and Attendance: Students are expected to attend ALL classesthere is no substitute for class attendance in the learning process.
-As there is no required textbook for the course, most of the background material and economic theory will come from class lectures, making class attendance extremely important.
+Course Format and Attendance: Students are expected to attend ALL classes-there is no substitute for class attendance in the learning process.
+As there is no required textbook for the course, most of the background material will come from class lectures, making class attendance extremely important.
 For each topic, I will provide some light background readings, posted on Moodle, that students are expected to read prior to class.
-Class time will be spent on class discussions and providing economic theory as a reference to examine the topics covered.
+Class time will be spent on class discussions and developing economic theory to detail the topics covered.
 As such, class participation is HIGHLY encouraged.
 Students will be responsible for ALL material presented during lectures.
-Exam questions will typically consist of short answer questions and will require critical analysis of policy issues using economic theory, as we will do during class.
+Exam questions will typically consist of short answer questions and will require critical analysis of policy issues using economic theory, similar to the analysis performed during class lectures.